Fisher Investments Review

 As mentioned above, Fisher starts by assessing each client's current financial situation and goals.

-For example, if the IPC determines international equities are undervalued, it may decide to tilt several of its growth strategies more heavily toward stocks outside of the U.S.
+For example, if the IPC determines international equities are undervalued, it may decide to tilt several of its growth strategies more heavily toward stocks outside of the U.S. These changes affect every account invested in that particular strategy at once.

-Worth noting, the company does not publicly disclose its strategies' returns.
+Note: The company does not publicly disclose its strategies' returns.

 Fee structure